P4B5/chic_frames/README.md

 # chic_frames
-Coment structures for making code pleasant for others to read
+Comment structures for making code pleasant for others to read